alfajor/alla-cart/README.md

 The easiest way to use this is to simply pass in a custom component containing your product data.
 The cart will store and retrieve this data from localstorage.

+The `checkoutComponent` prop supports a custom checkout handler.

-Additional props support cart labelling, CTA buttons, and styling.
+Additional props support custom text, CTA buttons, and custom icons.

 Finally, there is locale / currency support for cart totals.
 Display your cart totals in multiple currencies for multiple locales.
 Simply declare the `currencyLocale` and `currencyType` props to display cart totals in your desired currency.
 These default to `en-US` and `USD`.

-- Note: The end user is responsible for locale and currency support in the product data being supplied to the cart.
+- Note: The user is responsible for locale and currency support in the product data being supplied to the cart.

 ## Hooks